 While respecting the rights and dignity of individuals who work here, attend school here or visit our campuses for a variety of events and reasons, the office works within the constraints of Metro Nashville ordinances and the laws of Tennessee and the United States.

 The office generates safety through vigilant and constant observation of the campuses in addition to emergency preparedness exercises, risk-reducing education and support programs.
 And the office does its job well.
-For a look at our safety record, click here.
+See our safety record here.

 To contact the department 24/7/365 give us a call at 615.966.7600.
 Of course, for emergencies call 9-1-1 first.